 - Healthy eating: Eating smaller portions, reducing fat in your diet and discovering healthier food options has been proven to help prevent the onset of type 2 diabetes.

 - Increasing physical activity: Studies have repeatedly shown that moderate physical activity (walking, swimming, mowing the lawn) for as little as 30 minutes, five days a week can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.

 - Losing weight: It has been shown that reducing your body weight by even a small amount (as little as 7%) can offer tremendous benefits for people at risk for diabetes.

 There are many factors that determine if you are at risk for type 2 diabetes, including lifestyle, age, family history, and weight.
 To find out if you're at risk, take this quick test.

-To qualify for the YMCA's Diabetes Prevention Program, participants must be at least 18 years old, overweight (BMI>25; Asian adults, BMI>22) and at high risk for developing type 2 diabetes, or have been diagnosed with prediabetes.
+To qualify for the Diabetes Prevention Program at the Y, participants must be at least 18 years old, overweight (BMI>25; Asian adults, BMI>22) and at high risk for developing type 2 diabetes, or have been diagnosed with prediabetes.

 The YMCA of Western North Carolina would like to help you along your journey towards preventing the onset of type 2 diabetes.
-The YMCA’s Diabetes Prevention Program offers a variety of class times and locations in Henderson, McDowell, and Buncombe counties for your convenience.
+The Diabetes Prevention Program at the Yoffers a variety of class times and locations in Henderson, McDowell, and Buncombe counties for your convenience.